How to Unlearn Toxic Behavior in The Workplace 2

 Toxic behavior refers to actions and attitudes that are harmful to others and can create an unhealthy environment.
 Toxic behavior in relationships can lead to emotional distress, low self-esteem, and conflicts.

 Defining toxic behavior involves recognizing actions that manipulate, belittle, or create hostility among individuals.
+Here are some examples of toxic behavior that can be found in various settings:

 7 Toxic Attitudes & Toxic Behavior Traits